This One-Pot Tuscan White Bean Soup Might Just Fix Your Whole Evening

 - Protein: 11g

-Use a splash of vinegar or lemon juice.
-Just a little.
+Use a splash of lemon juice or vinegar.

-Double the red pepper flakes or add a spoon of Calabrian chili paste.
+More red pepper or a spoonful of Calabrian chili paste will do the trick.